 As a family, we enjoy taking road trips, big and small.
 We have done a few 4,000+ miles road trips as well as other short one-day drives.
-Not only are road trips a good family bonding experience, we have learned so much about geography, culture, science, math, and more during these vacations.
+Not only are road trips a good family bonding experience, but we have also learned so much about geography, culture, science, math, and more during these vacations.
 Of course, I recommend every family take road trips, but there are some important things to keep in mind before you hit the road.
-To help you on your next family road trip, Here is a quick guide road trip planner with 10 Tips for Happy Road Trips with Kids.
+To help you on your next family road trip, Here is a quick guide road trip planner with 10 road trip tips to keep the family happy and safe.

-Use these tips as your quick guide road trip planner to make sure you have everything you need to for a happy family road trip.
+Use these tips as your quick guide road trip planner to make sure you have everything you need to for a safe and happy family road trip.

 Have activities for the kids to do while in the car, not just videos or gaming devices.